mushakushi/game-development-reference/README.md

 >Local: Only on your machine.
 Remote: Shared on a server.

 ### Cloning Remote
-- If you want to start working with a git repository you first need to clone it using.
-This will set the **origin** alias to the same url:
+- If you want to start working with a git repository you first need to clone it using this command, which will set the **origin** alias to the same url:
 ```bash
 git clone <git-url>
 ```
+Add the `--recursive` command if the repository contains git submodules.

 - If, for whatever reason, the origin URL changes, update it with:
 ```bash